smcmullan-ncirl/SSPProject/README.md

 without any modifications to the configuration file supplied i.e. it processes the entire dataset into the Kafka broker in 7029 seconds ~ **2 hours**

-# SSPSparkApp - The Data Aggregation Processor application
+# SSPSparkApp - The Spark Streaming Processor application

 ## Building and deploying the application to Spark